ryannnchang/SVM-HAR/README.md

 # SVM-HAR
-Making a binary classification SVM model to predict the difference between walking and non-walking based on accelerator readings.
+Making a binary classification SVM model to predict the difference between walking and not walking based on accelerator readings.